Reeder's

 And here the

 story meets a dead-end.
-Your editor has contacted one of the Artisans,
+Your editor has contacted one of the Artisans (who is involved in the New Age movement/marketing),

-but they have so far been reluctant to tell their side of the
+but she has so far been reluctant to tell her side of the

 tale.
 I do not know the legal status of the case.